fanoframework/fanoframework.github.io/working-with-session/index.md

 To register `TFileSessionManager` instance to dependency container, Fano Framework provides `TJsonFileSessionManagerFactory` and `TIniFileSessionManagerFactory` classes which will create session manager which store its data as JSON and INI file respectively.

+Its constructor accepts three optional parameters:

+- Name of session (default value of `FANOSESSID`).
+This will be used as name of cookie.
-Its constructor accepts three optional parameters, name of session, path of directory where files will be stored and prefix which will be prepended before session id.
+- Path of directory where files will be stored (default value of `/tmp`).
+- Prefix which will be prepended before session id (default value of empty string).

 You need to make sure that session directory is writeable by application.